-Gina Brown, MSW, Community Engagement Manager for Southern AIDS Coalition (SAC), spoke with AIDSVu about the COMPASS Initiative and the importance of mapping stigma-reduction services in the Deep South.
+Gina Brown, RSW, Community Engagement Manager for Southern AIDS Coalition (SAC), spoke with AIDSVu about the COMPASS Initiative and the importance of mapping stigma-reduction services in the Deep South.

 April 7, 2020 – AIDSVu.